WazirX/wazirx-api/README.md

     ```

-    1. **`markets` key have multiple market related configuration and description of every field in market is as below:**
+    1. **`markets` key has multiple market related configuration, and description of every field in market is as below:**

         1. `baseMarket`: ticker code of base asset
         1. `quoteMarket`: ticker code of quote asset